-This equipment has been type tested and found to comply with the limits for a class B digital device, pursant to Part 15 of the FCC Rules.
+This equipment has been type tested and found to comply with the limits for a class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instruction manual, may cause harmful interference to radio communications.
-However, there is no quarantee that interference will not occur in a particular installation.
-If this equipment does cause interference to radio or television equipment reception, which can be determined by turning the equipment did not, the user is encouraged to try to correct the interference by any combination of the following measures:
+However, there is no guarantee that interference will not occur in a particular installation.
+If this equipment does cause interference to radio or television equipment reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by any combination of the following measures:

-- Relocate or reorient the receiving antenna - · Increase the separation between the equipment and the receiver cables in order to comply with the Class B FCC limits on RF emissions.
+- Relocate or reorient the receiving antenna - Increase the separation between the equipment and the receiver - · Plug the equipment into an outlet on a circuit different from that to which the receiver is connected

-Plug the equipment into an outlet on a circuit different from that to which the receiver is connected if necessary, you can consult a dealer or experienced radio/television technician for additional assistance.
+If necessary, you can consult a dealer or experienced radio/television technician for additional assistance.

-PLEASE NOTE: only equipment certified to comply with Class B (computer input/output devices, terminals, printers, etc.) should be attached to this equipment, and it must have shielded interface
+PLEASE NOTE: only equipment certified to comply with Class B (computer input/output devices, terminals, printers, etc.) should be attached to this equipment, and it must have shielded interface cables in order to comply with the Class B FCC limits on RF emissions.